Hormonal pills are possible. Rating of the best contraceptives

 • Ginakotex

-What birth control pills to take after intercourse, for how many hours?
+Which birth control pills should you take after sexual intercourse, for how many hours?

-Names of pills for emergency contraception:
+Names of emergency contraceptive pills:

 • Postinor